 We did this for instance through the joint industry platform swiss-food.ch, which promotes a holistic approach to sustainability in the food value chain, and Green Sofa Live, a live panel to discuss burning issues and the future of farming, in addition to the online interview series Green Sofa.
 Being part of the solution and showcasing the role of data were also a focus of keynote speeches, including at Brennpunkt Nahrung (Hotspot Food), the annual gathering of the Swiss food sector.

-Related information in this report: Further information: Ethics and integrity Clerk US House of Representatives Engagement and collaboration US Senate Lobbying Disclosure US Senate Office of Public Records EU Transparency Register
+- Ethics and integrity - Engagement and collaboration

+- Clerk US House of Representatives

+- US Senate Lobbying Disclosure

+- US Senate Office of Public Records

+- EU Transparency Register

 7.4.8 Enterprise risk management